-- Double-click the current name in the Enclosure Name field with the primary mouse button. - b.
+- a.
+Double-click the current name in the Enclosure Name field with the primary mouse button to highlight the name. - b.
 Enter your new enclosure name. - 4.
 Click the Apply button to update your enclosure name.

-Changing StorEdge A5x00 Hardware Polling
+Changing Sun StorEdge A5x00 Hardware Polling